Chapter 31 : The Precious Object

 Lara gritted her teeth.
 If there was one thing she hated, it was being compared to her older sister Lucida.
-Lucy would have just let Liam get in trouble, she thought to herself.
+Lucy would have just let Liam get in trouble, she thought.
 She wouldn't understand why I had to intervene.
 Nobody will.

 "I think we've come to an understanding," continued Professor Gregor.
 "I consider the matter closed.
 Rebecca!"

 The dark-haired witch stuck her head in the doorway.
 "Yes, Professor?"